 Audi Q7 Review

-The 2014 Audi Q7 ranks 16 out of 18 Luxury Midsize SUVs.
+The 2015 Audi Q7 ranks 7 out of 9 Luxury Large SUVs.
 This ranking is based on our analysis of published reviews and test drives of the Audi Q7, as well as reliability and safety data.

-The 2014 Audi Q7 seats seven and has standard all-wheel drive.
-A supercharged, 3.0-liter V6 engine and an eight-speed automatic transmission are standard.
-A more powerful supercharged 3.0-liter V6 and turbocharged 3.0-liter diesel V6 engine are optional.
-The Q7 comes in three trims: Premium, Premium plus and Prestige.
-The Q7 was introduced for the 2009 model year, and was updated for the 2011 model year.
-Since it sees no changes for 2014, this overview uses applicable research and reviews from the 2009 to 2014 model years.
+The 2015 Audi Q7 seats seven and has standard all-wheel drive.
+A supercharged 3.0-liter V6 engine and an eight-speed automatic transmission are standard.
+A more powerful supercharged 3.0-liter V6 and a turbodiesel 3.0-liter V6 engine are available.
+The Q7 is available in three trim levels: Premium, Premium Plus and Prestige.
+The Q7 was introduced in 2009 and was updated for the 2011 model year.
+Since it sees few changes for 2015, this overview uses applicable research and reviews from the 2009 through 2015 model years.